Luftare/shadow/README.md

 ### Gameplay

 - player spawnpoints are defined and each player will be randomised to their own spawnpoint
-- a rectangle is displayed around the game field
-- rectangle shrinks and players outside will receive damage
+- players outside zone will receive damage
 - gun shot damage is determined by how close to the center of the cell is clicked
 - dead players will be able to see the whole game field without shadow to observe other players